m-wojnar/reinforced-lib/docs/source/extensions.rst

 ======================

 This module is a set of environment extensions.
-You can either choose one of our built-in extensions or implement your extension with the help of :ref:`Custom extensions` guide.
+You can either choose one of our built-in extensions or implement your extension with the help of the :ref:`Custom extensions` guide.

 BaseExt